A Multimodal Automated Interpretability Agent: Applications

 \section{Applications}

 \maia is a flexible system that automates model understanding tasks at different levels of granularity: from labeling individual features to diagnosing model-level failure modes.
 To demonstrate the utility of \maia for producing actionable insights for human users \citep{vaughan2020human}, we conduct experiments that apply \maia to two model-level tasks: (i) spurious feature removal and (ii) bias identification in a downstream classification task.
 In both cases \maia uses the API as described in Section \ref{sec:framework}.
+In an additional experiment, we evaluate the downstream utility of \maia descriptions by measuring the extent to which they equip humans to make predictions about system behavior (see details in Appendix~\ref{sec:mturk2}).